 Matuku Link is a large native forest block in Auckland’s Bethell’s valley, bordering the Te Henga wetland.
 It forms a vital link between three neighbouring eco-restoration projects, providing a safe corridor for native birds and wildlife.
-Through the Jobs for Nature initiative, Matuku Link have been funded 3 quick start jobs to carry out exciting work in building a new boardwalk.
-When finished this will increase access to Te Henga, Auckland’s largest wetland and give visitors a personal experience of the beauty and importance of these vital natural habitats.
+Through the Jobs for Nature initiative, Matuku Link has been able to increase their capacity to help control noxious weeds across the wetland that significantly alter the hydrology and the ecosystem dynamics.
+The funding has also enabled Matuku Link to construct a new boardwalk, increasing access and giving visitors a personal experience of the beauty and importance of these vital natural habitats.

 Learn more: https://matukulink.org.nz/

 Waiheke Resources Trust (WRT) work towards the ecological restoration and protection of the important wetland habitats and surrounding environments on Waiheke Island.
 Through the Jobs for Nature fund, WRT have been able to amplify their ecological restoration work, creating 21 part time jobs for individuals that have been affected by the Covid-19 pandemic.
 This important restoration work will see water quality and habitat restoration on the island.